nicfel/Mascot-Tutorial/README.md

 	<figcaption>Figure 2: Guess sampling times.</figcaption>
 </figure>

-After guessing the sampling times, the column **Date** should now have values between 2000 and 2002 and the column **Height** should have values from 0 to 2.
+Clicking "Ok" should now populate the table with the sample times extracted from the sequence names: the column **Date** should now have values between 2000 and 2002 and the column **Height** should have values from 0 to 2.
 The heights denote the time difference from a sequence to the most recently sampled sequence.
 If everything is specified correctly, the sequence with Height 0.0 should have Date 2001.9.
 Next, the sampling locations need to be specified.

 ### Get the sampling locations (Tip Locations)